Nagisa Ōshima: 1970s career

-1980s and beyond
+1980s onwards

-In 1983 Ōshima had a critical success with a film made partly in English, Merry Christmas, Mr. Lawrence, set in a wartime Japanese prison camp, and featuring rock star David Bowie and musician Ryuichi Sakamoto, alongside Takeshi Kitano.
+In 1983 Ōshima had a critical success with Merry Christmas, Mr. Lawrence, a film partly in English and set in a wartime Japanese prison camp, and featuring rock star David Bowie and musician Ryuichi Sakamoto, alongside Takeshi Kitano.
 The movie is sometimes viewed as a minor classic but never found a mainstream audience.
-Max, Mon Amour (1986), written with Luis Buñuel's frequent collaborator Jean-Claude Carrière, was a comedy about a diplomat's wife (Charlotte Rampling) whose love affair with a chimpanzee is quietly incorporated into an eminently civilised ménage à trois.
+(1986), written with Luis Buñuel's frequent collaborator Jean-Claude Carrière, was a comedy about a diplomat's wife (Charlotte Rampling) whose love affair with a chimpanzee is quietly incorporated into an eminently civilised ménage à trois.

 For much of the 1980s and 1990s, he served as president of the Directors Guild of Japan.
 He won the inaugural Directors Guild of Japan New Directors Award in 1960.

 A collection of Ōshima's essays and articles was published in English in 1993 as Cinema, Censorship and the State.
 In 1995 he wrote and directed the archival documentary '100 Years of Japanese Cinema' for the British Film Institute.
 A critical study by Maureen Turim appeared in 1998.

 In 1996 Ōshima suffered a stroke, but he recovered enough to return to directing in 1999 with the samurai film Taboo (Gohatto), set during the bakumatsu era and starring Merry Christmas, Mr. Lawrence actor Takeshi Kitano.
 Ryuichi Sakamoto, who had both acted in and composed for Lawrence, provided the score.

 He subsequently suffered more strokes, and Gohatto proved to be his final film. Ōshima had initially planned to create a biopic entitled Hollywood Zen based on the life of Issei actor Sessue Hayakawa.
 The script had been allegedly completed and set to film in Los Angeles, but due to constant delays, declining health, and Ōshima's eventual death in 2013 (see below), the project went unrealized.

-Ōshima had a degree of fluency in English.
-In the 2000s, he worked as a translator, translating four volumes by John Gray into Japanese, including Men Are from Mars, Women Are from Venus.
+Having a degree of fluency in English, in the 2000s, Ōshima worked as a translator.
+He translated four books by John Gray into Japanese, including Men Are from Mars, Women Are from Venus.

 Ōshima died on January 15, 2013, of pneumonia.
 He was 80.

 The 2013 edition of the San Sebastian Film Festival scheduled a retrospective of Ōshima films in September.